SamanthC/CEVA_Case_Study/README.md

 # CEVA_Case_Study

+The goal of this case study is to predict the delay that a shipment from a supplier to a customer can have.
-You'll find in this project the notebook for analysis and the script in "src" for validation prediction.
-The prediction will be in the "data" folder with the date and time of edition.
+You will find the exploratory data analysis in the "notebooks" folder and the script to make a prediction in the "src" folder.
+The csv generated will be in the "data" folder with the date and time of edition.